-It was hard to only pick five songs from the 90s heyday of Cantopop, but here are our absolute favourite classic Cantonese songs for ya!
+It was hard to only pick eight songs from the 90s heyday of Cantopop, but here are our absolute favourite classic Cantonese songs for ya!

 As a city, Hong Kong is alive with creativity.
 From legendary horror flicks of the 90s, to contemporary bands like Lil’ Ashes and My Little Airport – you don’t have to look hard for something entertaining.
 For nostalgia’s sake (and some extra knowledge for those less familiar with Hong Kong culture), we’re naming our absolute favourite classic Cantonese songs.
 So, start playing this playlist and buckle up as we take a trip down the memory lane together!